-However, bonds don’t seem to attract the same level of discussion – despite being regarded as a handy halfway house to diversify between the risk of shares and property and the safety of cash.
+It’s not unusual for commentary on share price movements or cash interest rates to fill newspapers and, depending on the company, dinner conversations.
+However, bonds don’t attract the same level of discussion – despite being regarded as a way to diversify and balance the risk of shares and property against the safety of cash.

 How do bonds work?